A Probabilistic Framework for Estimating the Modal Age at Death

-where $ p_x $ is the probability that a death occurs in age interval $ x $ and these probabilities satisfy $ p_1 + p_2 + \cdots + p_K = 1 $.
-These probabilities are typically estimated using life table methods, which adjust for age-specific exposures and mortality rates.
+where $p_x$ is the probability that a death occurs in age interval $x$.
+These probabilities satisfy the condition $p_1 + p_2 + \cdots + p_K = 1$ and are typically estimated using life table methods.
+Life tables adjust for age-specific exposures and mortality rates to derive these probabilities.

-The multinomial distribution is appropriate for modeling scenarios where there are a fixed number of independent trials, each resulting in exactly one of several possible outcomes, with constant probabilities for each outcome \citep[e.g.,][]{bishop2007discrete}.
-In the context of mortality data:

-First, each death is treated as an independent trial that results in one of $ K $ age categories.
-The assumption of independence implies that the occurrence of one death does not influence the occurrence of another.
-While in reality, deaths may not be entirely independent due to factors such as epidemics or social interactions, for large populations and over short time intervals, this assumption can be a reasonable approximation.

-Second, the age categories are mutually exclusive and collectively exhaustive.
-Each death is assigned to exactly one age interval, and all possible age intervals are included, ensuring that every death is accounted for in the analysis.
+The multinomial distribution is appropriate for scenarios where there is a fixed number of independent trials, each resulting in one of several outcomes, and the probabilities for these outcomes remain constant \citep[e.g.,][]{bishop2007discrete}.
+In the context of mortality data, each death is treated as an independent trial assigned to one of $K$ age categories.
+Although the assumption of independence may not hold in all cases, such as during epidemics or in socially interconnected groups, it is a reasonable approximation for large populations and over short time periods.
+Age categories are mutually exclusive and collectively exhaustive, ensuring that every death is assigned to exactly one interval and that all possible intervals are included in the analysis.

-Third, the probabilities \( \bm{p} = (p_1, p_2, \dots, p_K)^\top \) are derived using a life table approach.
-Specifically, \( p_x \) represents the proportion of individuals who die during the age interval \( x \), calculated based on exposure and mortality rates.
-In life tables, \( p_x \) is directly proportional to \( d_x \), the number of deaths during age \( x \), as both describe the distribution of deaths but in different forms.
-To avoid confusion, it is important to note that while \( p_x \) is scaled to ensure the probabilities sum to 1 (\( \sum_x p_x = 1 \)), \( d_x \) represents absolute death counts.
-This scaling reflects the multinomial nature of \( p_x \), which assigns probabilities over the age intervals.
-These probabilities are assumed to remain constant throughout the observed period, implying that age-specific mortality rates do not change within each age interval.
+The probabilities $\bm{p} = (p_1, p_2, \dots, p_K)^\top$ are derived using a life table approach.
+Each $p_x$ represents the proportion of individuals who die during the age interval $x$ and is calculated based on exposure and mortality rates.
+In life tables, $\bm{p}$ is directly proportional to $\bm{d} = (d_1, d_2, \dots, d_K)^\top$, the hypothetical or standardized number of deaths occurring in each age interval.
+Both $\bm{p}$ and $\bm{d}$ describe the distribution of deaths, but $\bm{p}$ is scaled to ensure that the probabilities sum to one.
+This scaling reflects the multinomial nature of $\bm{p}$, where the probabilities remain constant throughout the observed period, implying stable age-specific mortality rates within each interval.